TomSft15/Workshop_OpenCv_Mediapipe_tasks/01_Fingers.md

-# Fingers detection
+# 👆 Fingers detection

-1. Create a file named fingers_detection.py with a Python program couting how many finger you are showing.
+1. Create a file named `fingers_detection.py` with a Python program that counts how many fingers you are showing. 🖐️

-2. Add code to detect how many fingers up.
+2. Add code to detect how many fingers are up. 🤔

-3. Add code to detect which finger you are showing exactly.
+3. Add code to detect which finger you are showing exactly. 🔍